magf/pxf/server/pxf-jdbc/README.md

 `keytool -keystore /var/lib/pxf/conf/pxfkeystore.jks -storepass 12345678 -importpass -keypass 12345678 -alias PXF_PASS_KEY`\
 *Enter the password to be stored:* qwerty

-Finally, additional properties have to be added into the `$PXF_BASE/conf/pxf-application.properties` file on each segment:\
+Next, additional properties have to be added into the `$PXF_BASE/conf/pxf-application.properties` file on each segment:\
 `pxf.ssl.jks-store.path` - a Java keystore (JKS) absolute file path.
 It is a `keystore_file` from the command to create the keystore;\
 `pxf.ssl.jks-store.password` - a Java keystore password.
 It is a `keystore_password` from the command to create the keystore;\
 `pxf.ssl.salt.key` - an alias which is used to get encryption key from the keystore.
 It is an `encryption_key_alias` from the command to add encryption key to the keystore.